 Placement year opportunities

-Between your third and fourth year, you can do an optional work placement year to get valuable longer-term work experience in the industry.
+Between your third and fourth year, or after your final year, you can do an optional work placement year to get valuable longer-term work experience in the industry.
 Taking an optional placement year will give you the experience you need to increase your chances of landing your perfect role after graduation.